UniMath/agda-unimath/src/synthetic-homotopy-theory/pushout-products.lagda.md

               f × id
 ```

-In other words, the pushout product is the unique map
+In other words, the pushout-product is the unique map

 ```text
   f □ g : (X × B) ⊔_{A × B} (A × Y) → X × Y